-A new company purpose, mission, and vision were needed to drive change—but challenges existed:
+A new company purpose, mission, and vision were needed to drive its required transformation—but significant challenges existed:

-- Significant resistance to change, with entrenched mindsets and behaviors in both leaders and staff; average tenure of its management was 27 years
+- Significant resistance to change existed, with entrenched mindsets and behaviors in both leaders and staff; the average tenure of its management was 27 years.

-- Deep silo orientation among its business units; very little collaboration across functional areas
+- All major business units possessed a rigid silo orientation with very little collaboration across functional areas.

-- A culture of entitlement and control, when the future required empowerment and entrepreneurship
+- A mindset and culture of entitlement, risk aversion and control existed, when the future required empowerment and entrepreneurship.

-Being First suggested a high engagement visioning process be used to: (1) create the new charter, (2) align leaders, management, staff, and union leadership, (3) build commitment, and (4) initiate the required change efforts
+Being First suggested a high engagement visioning process be used to: 1) create the new charter, 2) align leaders, management, staff, and union leadership, 3) build commitment and strengthen relationships, and 4) mobilize the required change initiatives.

-- Prior to the visioning process, we put the top 300 leaders, in groups of 25-35, and both union leadership teams, through a four-day retreat to build leaderhip effectiveness, modeling, and people management skills
+- Prior to the visioning process, we put the top 300 leaders, in groups of 25-35, and both union leadership teams, through a four-day retreat to build leadership effectiveness through self-awareness, modeling, and people management skills.

-- All 10,000 staff were engaged in communication workshops to question, develop understanding, and build commitment to the new direction
+- Following the retreat, all 10,000+ staff were engaged in communication workshops to question, develop understanding, and build commitment to the new direction.

-- Change initiatives were executed with high staff engagement over the following years
+- Consulting support was provided for key change initiatives with high staff engagement over the following three years.